 Like any small business, if you rent a home, you have customers — your tenants — and contracts and laws you need to understand.

-You have to be across the property, the people, the paperwork and the processes.
-And as with any business, things keep changing, eg:
+You have to be across the property, the people, the paperwork, the processes and the law changes.

-Healthy homes (external link) — Tenancy Services website.
+Statements for tenancy agreements (external link) — Tenancy Services

 Tenancy Services, a part of the Ministry of Business, Innovation and Employment, holds bond money in trust and has resources and services to help landlords and tenants understand their rights and responsibilities.